George Washington University School of Nursing

+Private college in Washington, D.C.

 The George Washington University School of Nursing (abbreviated as GW Nursing or GWSON) is the professional nursing school of the George Washington University, in Washington, D.C.
 Founded in 2010, GW Nursing is the newest of the 10 schools and colleges of George Washington University.

-GW Nursing is consistently ranked in the U.S. News & World Report's top ten online master's programs for nursing.

 History

 The GW School of Nursing was established as the university's tenth academic institution in 2010, although the first nursing education at GW started in 1903.

 Facilities

 The School of Nursing is located at both the Foggy Bottom Campus and the Virginia Science & Technology Campus (VSTC) in Ashburn, Virginia.

 At the VSTC campus, GW Nursing offers students the access to the Simulation Learning and Innovation Center, including three clinical simulations spaces, covering more than 20,000 square feet, which are used for medical training.

 Organization and administration

 The school's founding dean was Jean Johnson, who was succeeded by Pamela R. Jeffries.
 Dean Jeffries left GW in 2021 and was succeeded by Dean Susan Kelly-Weeder in 2023.

 GW Nursing has cooperated with different local, national and international partners, e.g. offering a Nursing Scholar Program at GW Hospital, medical mission trips to Haiti or local health education projects in South Korea.